NEW: Coroner's official says jet carrying Houston's body has left Van Nuys airport

 Beverly Hills police have requested a “security hold” on the coroner’s report, a common practice in high-profile cases that limits what can be revealed about an investigation while it is ongoing.

-Asked how long Houston had been dead before she was found, Winter said she only that she was seen alive within an hour of her death.
+Asked how long Houston had been dead before she was found, he said she was seen by someone – a family member or someone at the hotel – within an hour of her death.

 Winter confirmed reports that Houston was found in the bathtub of her hotel room.
 “I believe somebody removed her from the bathtub and the paramedics did CPR on her,” he said Sunday.